This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 Book Sprint about workshops

-Sprint is book about a specific kind of innovation workshops
+Sprint is book that showcases a certain type of problem-solving workshops

 “As humans, our short-term memory is not all that good, but our spatial memory is awesome.
 A sprint room, plastered with notes, diagrams, printouts, and more, takes advantage of that spatial memory.
 The room itself becomes a sort of shared brain for the team.”